-Clematis is one of the showiest vines.
-With many types of shapes and colors, these plants look wonderful climbing any kind of structure.
-Bloom time ranges from late spring to fall depending on the type and variety.
+Clematis is one of the showiest vines you can grow.
+With many types of shapes and colors, these plants dress up any kind of structure they climb.
+Bloom time ranges from late spring to fall, depending on the type and variety.
 With proper planning, it’s possible to have clematis blooms throughout the growing season.
-You can even plant these vigorous vines alongside woody plants like roses, trees, or shrubs to act as a living trellis and add a “second bloom” to otherwise dormant plants.
+You can even plant these vigorous vines alongside woody plants like roses, trees, or shrubs to act as a living trellis.

 Clematis is known as one of the best perennial vines for your garden.
 Whether it's summer-blooming clematis with large, showy blooms or fall-blooming varieties with hundreds of smaller petals, these vines make a stunning statement.
 The most common clematis are the open-face blooms that reach as large as 7 inches across.
 Blooms also come in small, bell-shape blossoms with recurved outer petals that dangle like little lanterns.
 Some blooms have a pleasant fragrance.
 The seed heads' swirling masses of fluffy seed add another kind of interest.
 Clematis are among the most beautiful flowering vines on the market.

 Clematis Care Must-Knows

 Clematis is an easy-to-grow perennial vine as long as you keep a few things in mind.
 In general, clematis prefers full sun, but there are a few varieties that manage in part shade.
 An important thing to note: In full-sun conditions, clematis prefer cool roots, so plant clematis at the base of another plant to provide some shade to the root areas.
 Clematis prefers well-drained soil and consistent moisture.
 Certain species are more drought-resistant and can handle dry soils better than others.